penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-minimumseparationto-minimumseparationtosession-properties-days.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations/properties/minimumSeparationTo/items/properties/days
 ```

-Condition's Days of separation.
-If value is 0 or 1 is equivalent to 'DifferentDays' condition.
+Days of separation condition.
+If the value is 0 or 1 it is equivalent to the condition 'DifferentDays'.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |